MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/google.payments/README.md

 On failure, `options.failure` will be called with a `failureResult` as its single argument (see above).

+### getPurchases()

+`google.payments.inapp.getPurchases(<options>)`

+`options` is an object with the following members:

+- `success`: Success callback

+- `failure`: Failure callback

+If successful, `options.success` will be called with an object containing a list of products which the user has purchased, in a `response.details` array.
+Every item in the array is an object like this:

+    {
+        "kind": <item kind>,
+        "itemId": "com.example.yourAppPackage",
+        "sku": <the SKU for this product>,
+        "createdTime": <timestamp of the purchase, in milliseconds since Jan 1, 1970>, "state": <item state>
+    }

+The item kind will be `"googleplaystore#payment"` for items purchased through the Google Play Store.

+The item state will be one of `"ACTIVE"`, `"CANCELLED"`, or `"REFUNDED"`.

+On failure, `options.failure` will be called with a `failureResult` as its single argument (see above).

 ## External References

 ### Sample app